Soldo, a London fintech startup that offers a multi-user spending account, raises $11M led by Accel

 The other upside is that the Soldo Business mobile app lets users add transaction information and photos of receipts, while the whole system integrates with commonly used business accounting packages.
 This, the company claims, has the potential to significantly cut down on the administrative burden of company-wise expenditure tracking and the costs typically involved in doing so.

-“We’re excited about Soldo, because it’s an exceptional team tackling a huge market opportunity,” Sonali De Rycker, Partner at Accel, tells me.
+“We’re excited about Soldo, because it’s an exceptional team tackling a huge market opportunity,” Sonali De Rycker, partner at Accel, tells me.
 “Carlo is a world-class entrepreneur and has assembled a team that has worked with him building successful companies several times over.
-They have the rare combination of deep expertise in both software and financial services that’s required to build a card-centric spend management solution like Soldo”.
+They have the rare combination of deep expertise in both software and financial services that’s required to build a card-centric spend management solution like Soldo.”

 Furthermore, De Rycker says that spend management is a massive headache for finance departments and employees, and that Soldo provides a win-win solution for both, particularly for the underserved SME market.